AliMuhammadAsad/LegalData-GenAI-Project/README.md

 - Demonstrate real-world applications, such as legal or compliance Q&A.

 ## Methodology
-1. **Document Storage**: Store documents in Amazon S3.
+1. **Document Processing**: Cleaning and structuring documents.
-2. **Text Extraction**: Use Amazon Textract to extract text from documents.
+2. **Embedding Generation**: Creating vector representations, and storing them in S3.
-3. **Embedding Generation**: Generate embeddings using Amazon SageMaker and store them in a vector database (e.g., FAISS).
+3. **Hybrid Retrieval**: Combinging retrieval methods to create a hybrid retrieval method.
-4. **API Integration**: Use Amazon API Gateway for user interactions and AWS Lambda for processing queries.
+4. **Response Generation**: Assessing system effectiveness on various metrics.

 ## Usage
 1. **Upload Documents**: Users can upload documents through the frontend interface.